 Manakaa Project contrasts the old Indian craftsmanship with coded bead patterns and precise, minimalistic cuts.
 The detailed embroidery of finest Japanese glass beads is applied pearl by pearl to selected, sustainable materials using simple embroidery frames according to traditional methods.

 We set the highest standards for fairness, transparency, sustainability and craftsmanship.
 For us, these aspects do not contradict high-quality and sophisticated design.
-The result is a collection of unique pieces – silk blouses, cashmere jumpers, sweatshirts, trousers and jackets with complex graphic embroidery made of Japanese glass beads.
+The result is a collection of unique pieces – silk blouses, silk scarves, cashmere jumpers, sweatshirts, trousers and jackets with complex graphic embroidery made of Japanese glass beads.